Flight-Free-UK/flight_free_uk_website/source/podcast_transcripts/in-conversation-with-damian-hall-and-innes-fitzgerald.html.markdown

 ### Damian

-When I saw Innes story shared on social media, there were several of us sharing the story and saying how cool it was, especially because you are so young.
+I saw Innes' story on social media, and there were several of us sharing the story and saying how cool it was, especially because you are so young.
 I have a friend who also decided not to fly, and the response he got from the selectors was not sympathetic or encouraging.
 It was surprisingly unsupportive – it was really disappointing.

 For me and my friend we’ve got a lot less to lose by opting out of some things whereas for Innes it seems such a brave decision, which is reflected by the mainstream response it got.